diiq/blog/_writing/morality-play-iii.markdown

 “Hmm.”
 She pauses, and thinks.
 “Fine.
 But you force me to be brief.”

-She steps two steps to his left, into a cubicle.
+She steps two steps to her left, into a cubicle.
 From it, she drags an office chair, on which she sits facing the receptionist.

 “Rules,” she lectures, “do not define what you can and cannot do.
 They are merely the way that kindly people explain how they will respond to certain actions.
 I keep going, you call security.
 Rules are ways of making the rule-makers predictable.
 Right?”

 He does not reply, thoughtfully.

 “Good!”
-She claps his hands to his neatly pressed trousers, spins once in his chair, and stands, returning it to its cubicle before heading deeper into the office.
+She claps her hands to her neatly pressed trousers, spins once in her chair, and stands, returning it to its cubicle before heading deeper into the office.

 “I will call security if you don’t leave this area.
 I have to.”